okfn/opendefinition/source/open-definition-dev.markdown

 own choices.
 Note that 'share-alike' licenses are conformant since those provisions only apply if the whole forms a single work.*

+### 9. License Must Not Impose Additional Restrictions

+The **license** must not place any additional restrictions or conditions on the access, use, reuse or redistribution of the data other than those explicitly described under this definition.

+*TODO*: Consider replacing this clause with something like "the advisory committee may, in its discretion, declare a license non-open if it contains restrictions not listed here that meaningfully limit or otherwise impact the permissions required in parts 1-3 of the definition".

+## Permissible Restrictions
+The following restrictions are "known good" and expressly permitted to modify the positive obligations of requirements 1-3.

+*TODO*: make the above more precise/formal.

+*TODO*: should this have the same disclaimer (advisory committee in its judgment...) as the restrictions part?

+### 10. Attribution

+The **license** may require that contributors and creators of a licensed work be attributed in distributed versions of the work.
+If this condition is imposed it must not be onerous.

+(TODO: "onerous" is vague.)

+### 11. Integrity

+The **license** may require that modified versions of a licensed work must carry a different name or version number from the original work, or otherwise indicate what changes have been made.

+(TODO: Consider broadening in line with recent CC versions.)
-### 10. Access and Restrictions
+### 12. Access and Restrictions

 The **license** may require the work to be available in a conveniently modifiable form.
 The license may prohibit technological restrictions.

-### 11. License Must Not Impose Additional Restrictions

-The **license** must not place any additional restrictions or conditions on the access, use, reuse or redistribution of the data other than those explicitly described under this definition.

-(TODO: May make sense to take a more positive approach here, like FSF's Four Freedoms.)

-*Comment: This clause is intended to clarify that presence of restrictions not specifically permitted above make a license non-open.
-Such restrictions are usually one or more of onerous, vague, unnecessary (for example, requiring following an unrelated law), and always harmful to compatibility among open licenses.*

 ## Open Knowledge Work Definition